bitfragment/plnotes/_go/orientation.md

 * `+=` is valid and has all the usual variants
 * Go has postfix only `++` and `--`
     - these are statements, not expressions as in C, so `j = i++` is invalid
-* Uninitialized variables are initialized to a *zero value*: 0 for numeric types, empty string for string
-* Variable declaration with default zero-value initialization: `var s string`
-* Multiple: `var a, b string`
-* Variable declaration and initialization
-    - Algol-style compact form (valid only inside functions): `x := 1`
-    - `var s = "foo"` (valid at package level)
-* Constant: `const`

 ## Strings